D8: 王庄堡 →砂河 - Autumn Allegro in Asia - CycleBlaze

 Booked a hotel another 15km down the very straight road with very wide shoulders and very respectful⁶ death machines who started announcing their presence from the moment they saw me and who both slowed down and pulled far to the left to pass as I pulled far to the right to let them.

-A national chain that is internationally owned, because CTrip doesn't feel like following the announcement from the Ministry of Commerce, it was still marked as "not taking foreigners" despite the front desk telling me I was at least the tenth foreigner she had checked in since she started working there two years ago.
-I got into the room, turned the heat all the way up, made myself a bowl of oatmeal, and fully intended to spend the rest of the evening getting warm when the police called.
+A national chain that is internationally owned, because CTrip doesn't feel like following the announcement from the Ministry of Commerce⁷, it was still marked as "not taking foreigners" despite the front desk telling me that, although I was her first American, I was at least the tenth foreigner she had checked in since she started working there two years ago.

 --

 ¹ I think Rainbow Roads started somewhere in Zhejiang.
 In addition to the yellow line down the center of the road a red and a blue line are added to mark it as a scenic byway that usually isn't allowed to have through trucks.
-As the road I entered Shanxi on (which was once a truck route and which now has a traffic police post where trucks must stop and prove that they have legitimate business inside) was designated an official scenic byway by the traffic police and did not have the rainbow stripe†, I suspect that the stripes come from the local tourism board and don't have the same force of law.
+As the road I entered Shanxi on (which was once a truck route and which now has a traffic police post where trucks must stop and prove that they have legitimate business inside) was designated an official scenic byway by the traffic police and did not have the rainbow stripe†, I suspect that the stripes come from the local tourism board and don't have the force of law behind them.

 † It also hadn't been renumbered as a 5xx road which used to be my standard way of determining that something was a Scenic Byway.